 For couplings with narrow flanges use a dial indicator as shown here to check both parallel and angular misalignment.

-- e) Move and shim the driver until the shafts are accurately aligned. - Bolt both the pump and driver, including the f) pump bearing frame support, securely to the base and recheck the alignment per Step (d). - g) Grout the base plate to the foundation; see section 4.4 Grouting. - h) Drill, ream, and dowel the driver feet and pump feet to the base. - Re-check alignment as in Step (d) and connect i) the coupling halves and install the coupling guard.
+- h) Drill, ream, and dowel the driver feet and pump feet to the base. - i) Re-check alignment as in Step (d) and connect the coupling halves and install the coupling guard.